 Commons Speaker under pressure after Gaza vote chaos

-The motion was approved but only after Sir Lindsay Hoyle upended parliamentary convention by selecting Labour’s bid to amend an SNP motion on the Israel-Hamas war.

-His decision sparked fury from the Conservative and SNP benches, who accused him of helping Sir Keir Starmer avoid another damaging revolt over the Middle East issue.
+“I would struggle now to support him, but let’s see what happens in the next 24 to 48 hours.”

+Labour’s national campaign coordinator Pat McFadden hit back, claiming Sir Lindsay was “taking the rap” for the Conservatives’ decision to boycott the votes.
+He also told Times Radio it was “absolute nonsense” to suggest Sir Lindsay was strong-armed into his decision by Labour figures.

-Sir Lindsay issued an apology after a day of acrimony but continues to face calls to resign.
+Despite Sir Lindsay’s apology after a day of unedifying scenes in the Commons, he continues to face calls to resign.

-More than 30 MPs have signed a parliamentary motion tabled by a Tory MP declaring no confidence in the Speaker.

 Commons Leader Penny Mordaunt launched a bitter attack on Sir Lindsay, claiming he had “hijacked” the debate and “undermined the confidence” of the House in its long-standing rules.